How to Develop a HIPAA-Compliant Telemedicine Platform

 Electronic Health Records (EHR) contain all the sensitive data of healthcare clients, and are often subject to breaches.
 Failing to ensure a required level of network protection may result in unwanted exposure or loss of PHI during data processing.

-The solution may lie in running regular risk assessments and penetration tests, as well as in utilizing data encryption.
-Routine vulnerability scans, though, will reveal loopholes in your network security before the breach takes place.
+The solution may lie in running regular risk assessments and penetration tests and utilizing data encryption.
+However, Routine vulnerability scans will reveal loopholes in your network security before the breach occurs.
+For instance, in 2018, UnityPoint Health was fined $2.8 million for an EHR breach that exposed the data of 1.4 million patients due to insufficient risk analysis and risk management processes.

-Errors may occur through no evil intent.
-Human error is a frequent cause of HIPAA breaches, when users’ privacy gets accidentally infringed.
+Errors may occur with no evil intent.
+Human error is a frequent cause of HIPAA breaches when users’ privacy gets accidentally infringed.

 To eliminate the risk of error, recipient verification can be integrated into your telemedicine platform to ensure secure data transmission.
-Also, it is crucial to educate all employees about the principles of data protection.
+Also, it is crucial to educate all employees about data protection principles.

 Hacking

-Using firewall protection and AI-driven antiviral software may help detect suspicious activity and withstand the assaults of hackers.
+Using firewall protection and AI-driven antiviral software may help detect suspicious activity and withstand hackers’ assaults.

 Ransomware Attack

-To eliminate vulnerabilities, use the reputable antivirus software with ransomware detection and removal capacities.
-An IBM report states that companies that have implemented security automation technology driven by AI and data analytics, as well as technologies like virtual desktop infrastructure (VDI) are less prone to ransomware and hacker attacks.
+Use reputable antivirus software with ransomware detection and removal capacities to eliminate vulnerabilities.
+An IBM report states that companies that have implemented security automation technology driven by AI and data analytics and technologies like virtual desktop infrastructure (VDI) are less prone to ransomware and hacker attacks.

 Malicious software may harm, destroy, or reveal PHI.
 The impact of such incidents can be extremely negative and undermine patients’ trust in telemedicine.

 Expert antivirus and firewall protection will help you avoid malware contamination.
-Also, you should adopt rules and policies regulating your staff behavior on the web.
-Set your firewall to block pop ups, limit file sharing, and discard unsolicited emails with attachments.
+Also, you should adopt rules and policies regulating your staff behavior online.
+Set your firewall to block pop-ups, limit file sharing, and discard unsolicited emails with attachments.

 Privacy violations are taking a heavy toll on healthcare providers’ budgets.
 A number of data breaches of an unprecedented scale has been witnessed during the COVID-19 pandemic.
-According to the IBM report, the average cost of security violations has risen to $7.1 million in 2020.
+Statista says the average cost of security violations has risen to $9.48 million in 2023.

-However, these incidents may be reduced to a minimum if you make telemedicine app hipaa compliant at the very beginning.
+However, these incidents may be minimal if you make telemedicine app HIPAA-compliant initially.

-Dealing with secure telemedicine app development involves taking all the necessary steps to make a telemedicine platform HIPAA compliant.
-Here are some tips on how to set you on the right track and develop a telemedicine platform hipaa compliant.
+Dealing with secure telemedicine app development involves taking all the necessary steps to make a telemedicine platform HIPAA-compliant.
+Here are some tips on setting you on the right track and developing a HIPAA-compliant telehealth platform.

 Set Up Secure In-App Connection